Philip-Payne/nqc_rpi/README.md

 The Bash script relies on a number of files that are hosted on various web sites which could potentially be down at any given time.
 I did not create these files and so am reluctant to host copies myself but I have downloaded these files and, if they become unavailable, I will alter the script.

+You can install NQC on the Raspberry Pi Desktop OS running in a Virtual Machine.
+See RaspberryPi_Desktop_Notes.md for details.

+It is possible to use a serial IR tower with a serial to USB adapter but it is not clear that all adapters will work.
+The only option is to buy one and try it.

 ## Installation

 ### Set up the Raspberry Pi